 Off-Street Parking Guide: Use this website to find off-street parking options in Northwest.

 Carshare: Did you know carshare is now available in Portland?
 Check out Free2Move’s website for more information.

 Parking Management 101: The Northwest Parking District Stakeholder Advisory Committee (SAC) works with PBOT to manage parking in Zone M, with the goal of reducing parking demand and traffic.
 Click here to learn how and why PBOT manages parking.

 On-Street Visitor Parking

-Northwest Portland is a vibrant area of the City, filled with shops, restaurants, bars, nightlife activities, and family friendly activities.
-Due to high parking demand, the main commercial corridors of NW 23rd Ave and NW 21st Ave, are metered only.
-Nearby parking includes a residential permit area, known as Zone M. You will also have to pay for parking in these areas, and the signs in this area indicate that vehicles with residential or business permits can park without paying at the meter.
-Please keep in mind that no matter where you park, there is a time limit.
-Check the large sign near the paystation to confirm how long you can stay before you must move your car.
-Use the map below to research on-street parking in advance.
+Due to high parking demand in northwest Portland, the main commercial corridors of NW 23rd Ave and NW 21st Ave, are metered only.
+Nearby parking includes a residential permit area (Zone M) with metered parking.
+If you are a visitor, you will also have to pay for parking in these areas, and the signs in this area indicate that vehicles with residential or business permits can park without paying at the meter.
+If you are a visitor (without a Zone M permit), keep in mind that that no matter where you park, there is a time limit.

 Looking for a disability parking stall?
 Click the link below for an interactive map.
 Standard disability stalls are marked with a "D" when you zoom in, and Wheelchair User Only stalls are marked with a "W".
 Need more information about disability parking in Portland?
 Click here to read about rules and regulations.